Nikki Haley Fast Facts

 Religion: Christian

-Other Facts: Haley's parents are Indian immigrants who owned, Exotica International Inc., a small foreign goods store that evolved into a multimillion-dollar clothing and gift venture.
+Haley's parents are Indian immigrants who owned Exotica International Inc., a small foreign goods store that evolved into a multimillion-dollar clothing and gift venture.
 Exotica closed in 2008 when the Randhawas retired.

-Haley helped with bookkeeping at her parents' business, while she was a teenager.
+Haley helped with bookkeeping at her parents' business when she was a teenager.

-Her husband, Michael, served in the National Guard and was deployed in Afghanistan for a year.
+Her husband served in the National Guard and was deployed in Afghanistan for a year.
 He was part of an agricultural team that trained Afghan farmers how to turn their poppy crops into food crops.

 Haley was raised in the religion of Sikh but converted to Christianity in her 20s.
 In an interview with the New York Times, Haley said she and her husband, "chose Christianity because of the way we wanted to live our life and raise our children."